-At 22, US ARMY CPL “Doc” Babin, Jr. enlisted in the Army.
+At 22, retired U.S. Army Corporal Alan “Doc” Babin, Jr. enlisted in the Army.
 He became a medic with the elite 82nd Airborne to serve his country and give back.

 On March 31, 2003 the call “Medic!” rang out with the 82nd in heavy gunfire on a bridge over the Euphrates.
 Alan rushed to aid his wounded fellow soldier, taking an abdominal AK-47 wound in the process.